freesoft/detox_bot2/paper/paper.md

 ## Load-balanced web application

-We will investigate using a load balancer to distribute traffic among several instances of the web application.
-Also, a complete application will allow plugs ins for different chat sources (Twitter, web forums, Reddit, Wikipedia), with the user able to specify the chat source and channel (currently this is hard-coded).
+\color{black}We have created a load-balanced web application on a Kubernetes cluster.
+Future work may \color{gray}allow plugs ins for different chat sources (Twitter, web forums, Reddit, Wikipedia), with the user able to specify the chat source and channel (currently this is hard-coded).
 We may also consider user authentication and configuration settings for the web application.

 Division of Work (May overlap)
 ==============================